Barwon Highway

-The Barwon Highway is one of the shorter state highways of Queensland, Australia.
+The Barwon Highway is one of the shorter state highways of Queensland, Australia, connecting the Goondiwindi Region and the Shire of Balonne.
 It starts at the Carnarvon Highway in Nindigully, 44 kilometres south of St George, and travels east for about 155 kilometres until it reaches Goondiwindi, where it terminates at the Leichhardt Highway.

 The highway travels north of and roughly parallel to the Barwon River, after which it is named.
 The river forms part of the border between Queensland and New South Wales.

 State route 85

 This highway is part of State Route 85, which extends for over 570 km from Bribie Island to Nindigully, duplexing with the Brisbane Valley Highway (National Route 17) from the D'Aguilar Highway to Esk, the New England Highway (State Route A3) from Hampton to Toowoomba, the Gore Highway (National Route A39 - formerly 85) from Toowoomba to the Leichhardt Highway, and the southern 19 km section of the Leichhardt Highway (also National Route A39) to Goondiwindi.